ilana-eizhviertina/lern-ebpf/README.md

 This lab is designed to hold multiple eBPF programs.
 Each program gets its own folder:

 * `/tracepoint` - A program that hooks into kernel system calls.
-* `/xdp` - A program that acts as a low-level network firewall.
+* `/xdp` - A program that acts as a low-level network firewall for ingress traffic.
+* `/tc` - A program that acts as a low-level network firewall for egress traffic.

 ---